yajingtong/agent-based-modelling-project/README.md

-# project summary
+#A gent-based modeling

-Agent-based modeling
+project summary

 A simple model consists of two types agents: sheep and wolf, where sheep has function of eat, move and share with neighbours.
 When run , the model displays a animation with the change of agents and environments .The data of agents are imported from website and the environment(grass) data is imported from file 'in.txt'.